EvolBioInf/andi/README.md

 ## Prerequisites

-This program has the following dependencies: kseq.h, RMQ_succinct, libdivsufsort and gsl.
+This program has the following dependencies: [kseq.h](http://lh3lh3.users.sourceforge.net/kseq.shtml), RMQ_succinct, [libdivsufsort](https://code.google.com/p/libdivsufsort/) and the [GNU Scientific Library](http://www.gnu.org/software/gsl/).
 The former two are included in the `lib` directory.
 Please make sure, you have the other two installed before attempting a build.
-If you did get the source not as a tarball but straight from the git repository you will also need the autoconf tools.
+If you did get the source, not as a tarball, but straight from the git repository, you will also need the autoconf tools.

 ## Compiling